 Will I use less toilet paper?

-But back to the big question – do I use less TP with a bidet?
+So, do we use less TP with a bidet?
 Probably a bit.
-Is it enough of a difference to really have an effect on the environment?
-Probably not – especially since I love Who Gives A Crap’s recycle.
+Is it enough of a difference to have a significant effect on the environment?
+Probably not — particularly if you’re already using https://us.whogivesacrap.org/collections/bathroom

 Is it better for the environment?